IBM/kube101/workshop/Lab1/README.md

    the pod exposed to the cluster on port 31208.
 This port in the 31000 range is automatically chosen, and could be different for you.

-5. `guestbook` is now running on your cluster, and exposed to the internet.
-We need to find out where it is accessible.
+5. `guestbook` is now running on your cluster, and exposed to the Interne, so we need to find out where it is accessible.
    The worker nodes running in the container service get external IP addresses.
    Run `$ bx cs workers <name-of-cluster>`, and note the public IP listed on the `<public-IP>` line.